srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 ## Datatype:
-> defined type of data, ie.Predefined memory storage
+> defines type of data, ie.Predefined memory storage

 - Java is not fully oops language, due usage of primitive datatypes.